 Ruth has always had a massive passion and determination to succeed in equestrianism.
 By the age of eight she had set her sights on competing at the famous Badminton Horse Trials, a goal she achieved ten years later in 1998.
-Ruth went on to complete 16 Four Star events, with four top 10 placings including a win, before turning her competitive focus solely to Dressage, a sport in which she had already carved an impressive reputation.
+To date Ruth has completed 16 Five Star events, with four top 10 placings including a win.
+She then turned her competitive focus to include more Dressage, a sport in which she had already carved an impressive reputation.

 Born in August 1979 in Kent, Ruth spent her childhood riding all sorts of ponies.
 Her parents were farmers who specialised in renovating derelict properties.
 This resulted in moving house a number of times and taking the ‘Friend’ (Ruth’s maiden name) family to Aberdeenshire.
 Here Ruth spent the majority of her Pony Club years with the Aberdeenshire Pony Club.
 Ruth’s parents relocated for the final time, retiring to Cumbria to enable Ruth to progress her riding career.

 Ruth was now building a great partnership with Ice Dancer, winning the Pony Club Championships in 1995 and fulfilling her Badminton dream in 1998 with a clear round.
 The pair also completed Burghley that year.